 Get here: Located at 92-08 Rockaway Beach Boulevard, Rockaway Beach, NY.
 Take the A train towards Far Rockaway, switch to the S shuttle at Broad Channel, and hop off at 91st Street.
 It’s a quick walk from there.

-2. The MeatUp Grill at Riis Park Beach Bazaar
+2. The Dropout at Riis Park Beach Bazaar

 Getting out to Jacob Riis Park may feel like a daunting journey, especially mid-winter, but you will be glad you came – the food is delicious and the view of the Atlantic is breathtaking to say the least.
-Riis Park Beach Bazaar has breathed new life into the old Bay 9 structure – one of the latest culinary addition is The Dropout, run by Rockaway native Chef Julia Steinberg.
+Riis Park Beach Bazaar has breathed new life into the old Bay 9 structure – the latest culinary addition is The Dropout, run by Rockaway native Chef Julia Steinberg.
 The menu changes on a weekly basis.
 Here you might find homemade potato gnocchi with fresh basil, spicy fried chicken sandwich (a local favorite), sautéed pork fat edamame, and other comforts.
 For brunch, try the PB&J french toast or the classic egg and sausage combo.
 Plus, there’s a bar, a couch and flatscreen for the games, and often live music, so kick back and stay awhile.
 Check Instagram for menu updates (and current hours).

 Get here: Located at 16702 Rockaway Beach Blvd.
 Queens, NY 11694.
 Take the Q53 to the Marine Parkway/Rockaway Point stop, or the Q22 to the 169th Street stop.
 Or take NYC Ferry to Rockaway and the free shuttle to Jacob Riis Park Road/Bath House.
 Head to the boardwalk from there.